- GameMaker Studio 1

 - HTML / CSS

-As a solo developer, I have managed development of The True Slime King from the start, into early access, and toward full launch.
+As a solo developer, I managed development of The True Slime King from the its start in 2016, into early access in 2018, and through to full launch in 2023.
 My main strategy in building this game has been to rapidly prototype everything to be able to quickly determine whether each idea enhances or detracts from the overall game experience.

-- Notable Features: Level editor, custom level files, chunk loading, replays, bitwise autotiling, menus, options, profiles, heads-up display, keyboard and controller support, achievements (in-game and on Steam), story mode with a large overworld and 115 individual levels.
+- Notable Features: In-game online level exchange, level editor, custom level files, chunk loading, replays, bitwise autotiling, menus, options, profiles, heads-up display, keyboard and controller support, achievements (in-game and on Steam), story mode with a large overworld and 135 individual levels.
 Read about my level design philosophy at thetrueslimeking.com/design.php

 - Website: I designed and built a website for the game (thetrueslimeking.com) to be able to convey the value of the game to potential customers in a medium not restricted to a store page like Steam.